ThangLeQuoc/aqi-calculator-spring/README.md

 # Spring Boot AQI Calculator

-The Java AQI Calculator application as the Spring Boot application to make it easy to run
+The [Java AQI Calculator](https://github.com/ThangLeQuoc/aqi-calculator) as the Spring Boot application to make it easy to start and run.

 # Installation
+Checkout the code
+Inside the project root, run
+>./gradlew clean assemble

 # For Docker user (strongly recommended)